 Over the next few months, the owners were busy making improvements on their home as I suggested.
 They refinished some well-worn hardwood floors, repainted where necessary and fixed some outside areas.
 I kept in touch by sending them some market information about the area.
-I also talked to one of the home owners one morning while out on my jog.
+I also talked to the home owners one morning while out on my jog.
 He indicated they were almost ready, and it shouldn’t be long now!
 It looked as though the house was just about ready to go.

 For Sale by Owner

 And then one morning soon afterwards, I jogged past their home and saw a For Sale By Owner sign.
 It was planted firmly in front of their house.
 I looked online when I got home and did see the house listed on one site, at a very high price point.
 And you know what?
 I totally understood that they were trying to sell it by themselves.
 While that’s not usually a good idea for most sellers (because they just don’t know what they don’t know – selling a house is not simple), I did understand their motivation.

 They probably wanted to see if they could get a huge payday with no real estate commission paid.
 The biggest bang for the buck.
 But I knew they would probably wind up listing it on MLS because there were several things about their listing that were mostly like to result in their failure.
 So I sent them some information on selling For Sale By Owner (FSBO) homes.
 I included information on what they should keep in mind when doing a FSBO, and reasons why they might decide not to.
 I told them to give me a call if selling it on their own did not work for them.

 A month or so later, I was doing my typical morning check on our MLS system, and I saw their house.
 It was listed on MLS, obviously with different real estate agents.
 And that’s when it became obvious my advice was going to stay as free advice!